 - Monique McHenry, M.S.
 2005.
 Ferns and lycophytes of the Southern Rocky Mountain Region.
-Current status: Botanical Consultant, Vermont.
+Current jobs: Executive Director, Vermont Patients Alliance Inc., Montpelier, Vermont and Assistant Professor, University of Vermont, Burlington, Vermont.

 - Pamela Regensberg, M.S.
 2007.
 Flora of Baca National Wildlife Refuge.
 Current job: Herbarium Collections Assistant, Denver Botanic Gardens, Denver, Colorado.